sanjeevkumar761/autonomier/azure-deploy-init/deploytoazure.md

 # Deploy Autonomier on Azure
+This is the repository for Autonomier framework for autonomous vehicle software simulation (ony for software based silmulation, not to be used in real vehicles).

 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

-This creates infrastructure on Microsoft Azure and installs Autonomier framework which is based on open source repositories from Apollo autonomous vehicle platform, LG fork of Apollo autonomous vehicle platform, LG Automotive Simulator, nvidia-docker and Kubeapps framework.
+This creates infrastructure on Microsoft Azure and installs Autonomier framework which is based on open source repositories from Apollo autonomous vehicle platform, LG fork of Apollo autonomous vehicle platform 3.5, LG Automotive Simulator, nvidia-docker and Kubeapps framework.

+It uses a fork of [Apollo](https://github.com/ApolloAuto/apollo/) maintained by the LG Electronics Silicon Valley Lab here [LG Silicon Valley Lab Apollo 3.5 Fork](https://github.com/lgsvl/apollo-3.5/) which has modified and configured to facilitate use with LG's Automotive Simulator.

+You agree to license requirements of various open source tools which are used in Autonomier repository.

-It takes about 30 minutes for full deployment process to complete.
+It takes about 60 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 ## Getting ready:
 Create Service Principal using Azure Cloud Shell /AZ CLI with command "az ad sp create-for-rbac".
 Save details as you'll need those later.